 Why is it important to have a Dance for Parkinson’s group at HRC?

-Tell us about a time when you knew that you made a positive difference in the life of a resident.
+Tell us about a time when you knew that you made a positive difference in the life of a patient.

-In addition to leading group sessions, I provide individual therapy to residents who are unable to engage in group services due to various challenges.
-There is a resident who was isolating herself and refusing to attend any activities or groups.
+In addition to leading group sessions, I provide individual therapy to patients who are unable to engage in group services due to various challenges.
+There is a patient who was isolating herself and refusing to attend any activities or groups.
 We began our work together in individual sessions.
-After building a trusting relationship, this resident agreed to join the group session.
-Through the group, she is able to connect with other residents and create relationships.
-This resident currently attends the group every week and is therefore at a lower risk of isolation and depression.
+After building a trusting relationship, this patient agreed to join the group session.
+Through the group, she is able to connect with other community members and create relationships.
+This patient currently attends the group every week and is therefore at a lower risk of isolation and depression.

 What do seniors tell you they like about the dance/movement therapy groups?